DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 ![firstCommands](Screen 1.png)

 The first phase consists in finding information about the target useful for obtaining initial access.
 For this phase I will use `nmap`, a network exploration tool installed by default on Kali.
 The first command to execute is `ip addr`, that allows to see the IP address of the attacker machine (`192.168.56.101`) and to obtain the network number (`192.168.56.0/24`).
 To obtain the IP address of the target machine, I execute `nmap 192.168.56.0/24`, a command that finds all tries to contact all the IP addresses in the network number specified and lists for each of them the reachable port numbers.
-This command allows to implement these two techniques of the attack.
+This command allows to implement the following two techniques.

 #### Remote System Discovery